dgobbi/vtk-dicom/Documents/CharacterSet.md

 3. This specifies the most widely used subset of iso-2022-jp-2, like the above but adding JIS X 0212:1990 for additional characters.

-It is preferred to avoid the use of ISO 2022 IR 13 (and ISO IR 13), both because it requires the use of romaji (not ASCII) in G0, and because half-width katakana are not supported by either iso-2022-jp or by iso-2022-jp-2.
+It is preferred to avoid the use of ISO 2022 IR 13 (and ISO IR 13), both because it requires romaji (not ASCII) in G0, and because half-width katakana are not supported by either iso-2022-jp or by iso-2022-jp-2.
+The romaji character set does not contain tilde or backslash, so when these characters are encoded when romaji has replaced ASCII, they become MACRON and YEN SIGN respectively.

 For (2) and (3) above, when our encoder encounters half-width katakana, it will convert them to full-width katakana for ISO 2022 IR 87.
 For (1),